-Number Name Description 0x00 sys_exit Exit the user program and return the command line 0x01 Reserved 0x02 sys_int_register Register a function as an interrupt handler 0x03 sys_int_enable Enable a particular interrupt

-0x04 sys_int_disable Disable a particular interrupt 0x05 sys_int_enable_all Enable all maskable interrupts 0x06 sys_int_disable_all Disable all maskable interrupts 0x07 sys_int_clear Clear an interrupt's pending flag 0x08 sys_int_pending Return true if an interrupt's pending flag is set 0x09 sys_get_info Fill out a structure describing the computer
+Number Name Description 0x00 sys_exit Exit the user program and return the command line 0x01 Reserved 0x02 sys_int_register Register a function as an interrupt handler 0x03 sys_int_enable Enable a particular interrupt 0x04 sys_int_disable Disable a particular interrupt 0x05 sys_int_enable_all Enable all maskable interrupts 0x06 sys_int_disable_all Disable all maskable interrupts 0x07 sys_int_clear Clear an interrupt's pending flag 0x08 sys_int_pending Return true if an interrupt's pending flag is set

-Function 0x00 sys_exit Description This fu This function ends the currently running program and returns control to the comm and line.
-It takes a single short argument, which is the result code that should d be passed back to the kernel.
+Function 0x00 sys_exit Description This fo This function ends the currently running program and returns control to the comm command line.
+It takes a single short argument, which is the result code that should should be passed back to the kernel.
 This function does not return.
 Prototype void sys_exit(short result) C Example sys_e xit(0); // Quit the program with result 0 Assembly d0 ; Function 0: sys_exit d1 ; Result code: 0 #15

-Function 0x02 sys_int_register Description Registers a function as an interrupt handler.
-An interrupt handler is a function which takes and returns no arguments and will be run in at an elevated privilege level during the interrupt handling cycle.
-The first argument is the number of the interrupt to handle, the second argument is a pointer to the interrupt handler to register.
+Function 0x02 sys_int_register Description Regist ers a function as an interrupt handler.
+An interrupt handler is a function which takes and returns no arguments and will be run in at an elevated privile ege level during the interrupt handling cycle.
+The fi rst argument is the number of the interrupt to handle, the second argum nent is a pointer to the interrupt handler to register.
 Registering a null pointer as an interrupt handler will "deregister" the old handler.
 The function returns the handler that was previously registered.
-Prototype p_int_handler sys_int_register(short int_num, C Example void sof_handler() { } sys_int_register(0, sof_handler); Assembly move.w #\$02,d0 ; Function sys_int_register clr.w d1 ; 0 for Channel A SOF interrupt move.l #sof_handler,d2 ; Pointer to the handler trap #15
+Prototype p_int_handler sys_int_register(short int_num, C Example void sof_handler() { } sys_int_register(0, sof_handler); Assembly move.w #\$02,d0 ; Function sys_int_register clr.w d1 ; 0 for Channel A SOF interrupt lea.l sof_handler,d2 ; Pointer to the handler trap #15